Queen & Disease Clinic

 Once a date is mutually arranged to send your samples, all bees must be mailed while alive unless otherwise indicated.
 Overnight delivery (early in the week) should be made to the shipping address outlined on the invoice.
 Samples will be processed once payment is received.

-Processing time depends on the type and number of analyses, as well as the number of samples to be measured.
+Processing time depends on the type and number of analyses, as well as the number of samples to be measured and the length of the queue in sample processing.
 However, our high-throughput processing procedure typically results in sending a report within 5-7 business days of receiving the samples.

 Queen Clinic Quality Reports